I’ll level with you: I don’t like forex trading. But I’m just one trader. Some love it.

 Key Forex Terminology

-Long Position vs Short Position
+Long Position vs. Short Position

-When you take a long position on EUR/USD, you’re betting that the base currency (EUR) will go up in price in comparison to the USD.
-In other words, you’re going long on EUR.
+When you take a long position on EUR/USD, you’re betting that the base currency (EUR) will go up in price compared to the USD.
+So you’re going long on EUR.
 It’s also called a buying position.
 You eventually want to sell your EUR for a profit because of the expected rise in value.

-But what if it’s the other way around?
+What if it’s the other way around?
 If you take a short position on EUR/USD, you’re betting that the euro will decrease in value compared to the U.S. dollar.

 Forex Trading Charts

-The wide section of the chart indicates the span between opening and close.
+The wide section of the chart indicates the span between opening and closing.
 A black body indicates that the closing price was lower than the opening price.
 A white body indicates the exact opposite.

 The line chart is the simplest but provides less insight.
 Many beginning forex traders start with line charts.
-They’re extremely easy to read, which makes them ideal for learning technical analysis.
+They’re easy to read, which can aid in learning technical analysis.

 Foreign Exchange Risk and Benefits